Completing the Odyssey: A Journey Home

 • Over 200 veterans have participated in programs since 2017.

-• Dozens of groups on Maryland’s Eastern and Western Shores, Washington, D.C., California, have used Completing the Odyssey with veterans populations.
+• Groups on Maryland’s Eastern and Western Shores, Washington, D.C., California, and faculty at the University of Nevada, Las Vegas (UNLV) have used Completing the Odyssey with veterans populations, including in a special course at UNLV specifically for veteran students.

 • Veteran participants report that Touchstones positively impacted their ability to transition out of the military.